The Proscenium opening is 50’ wide x 28’ high

 There are two Strong xenon Super Trouper 1.6K short throw follow spots, permanently housed in an enclosed booth above the top balcony.
 Distance to the plaster line is approximately 100’.
 The follow spots are spaced approximately 16’ apart from each other.

-There is a 3-phase 30A Cam-Lok disconnect panel in the grid above the stage.
+ONE Cam-Lok disconnect panel 3-phase 30A located upstage center up high in the grid above the stage.

 All lines are controlled from the locking rail on stage left.
 The loading bridge is located approximately 71' above stage level and has approximately 50,000 lbs. of available weights.
 Additionally, weights can be loaded from a fly gallery at the pin rail located 37' above stage level.